pyvisa/pyvisa-py/docs/source/installation.rst

 `psutil`_.
 Otherwise, discovery will only occur on the default network interface.

-Discovery of HiSLIP devices relies on `mDNS`_, which is a protocol for service discovery in a local area network.
+Discovery of both HiSLIP  and VICP devices relies on `mDNS`_, which is a protocol for service discovery in a local area network.
 To enable resource discovery for HiSLIP, you should install `zeroconf`_.

+The TCP/IP VICP protocol (proprietary to Teledyne LeCroy) depends on the `pyvicp`_ package.
+You should install this package if you need to use VICP.

 Serial resources: ASRL INSTR